 - Your Current WMS Technology is Simply Too Old: A “Burning Platform” is increasingly difficult to maintain and very hard to modify for new requirements.
 With lessening support and updates, possibly a dead platform, etc.

 - You are Facing New Omnichannel Fulfillment Requirements: The boom of ecommerce and direct to consumer demands require new strategies and cutting-edge WMS capabilities

-- You want to Move to a Cloud-Based System: You may have multiple reasons for moving to the cloud, including subscription-based options and taking advantage of WMS vendor manager service to dramatically reduce internal support requirements
+- You want to Move to a Cloud-Based System: You may have multiple reasons for moving to the cloud, including subscription-based options and taking advantage of WMS vendor managed services to reduce internal support requirements dramatically

 Wide Range of Options and Costs

 As with most markets, there is a wide range of capabilities and price points.
 Points to consider: